-1. Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by [Date of entry into force + 24 months] at the latest.
-They shall forthwith communicate to the Commission the text of those provisions.
+Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by ...
+[24 months after the date of entry into force of this Directive +].
+They shall immediately inform the Commission thereof.

 By way of derogation from the first subparagraph, Member States shall bring into force the laws, regulations and administrative provisions necessary to comply with the reporting obligation set out in Article 17(1) of Directive 2010/40/EU before the deadline for the report provided in that Article.